A simple definition of a warehouse is:

 See also a Warehouse Rental Contract sample.

 - Commercial: in rented building used for business.

 - Government or state: such as at the ports or harbours.
 This is common in emergency situations.

 - Transit: for temporary storage of goods destined for different locations and need storage for a very short time.

 - Bonded warehouses: for storage of goods whose duty is unpaid and especially where the goods are destined to another country.
-Pre-positioned stock is often held in bonded warehouses so that export is quick and can sometimes be stored for long periods.
+Pre-positioned stock is often held in bonded warehouses so that export is quick and can be stored for long periods sometime.

 - Open storage: not ideal for perishable products but in emergencies, sometimes the only alternative.